 Loomly simplifies the user journey with features like the Calendar Wizard, which guides users through connecting social media accounts, setting up preferences, and initiating scheduling workflows for multiple social accounts.

-Built with collaboration in mind, the social media scheduling tool has team-based functionalities such as post approvals, commenting, and role assignments.
 However, some advanced features, like custom workflows and roles, are limited to higher-priced plans, which might not suit smaller teams with tight budgets.

-Cross-platform scheduling: publish and schedule posts across popular platforms like Facebook, Instagram, TikTok, and LinkedIn.
+Publish and schedule posts across popular platforms like Facebook, Instagram, TikTok, and LinkedIn.

-Inspiration tools: use the RSS feed integration and trending topic suggestions to generate post ideas.
+You can use the RSS feed integration and trending topic suggestions to generate post ideas.

-Collaboration capabilities: assign roles, comment on posts, and manage approval workflows for all social media channels.
+Assign roles, comment on posts, and manage approval workflows for all social media channels.

-Custom notifications: receive post scheduling updates through push notifications, Slack, or Microsoft Teams for enhanced productivity.
+Receive post scheduling updates through push notifications, Slack, or Microsoft Teams for enhanced productivity.

 Integrations: Instagram, LinkedIn, X (Twitter), Pinterest, Facebook, Google Business Profile, TikTok, Threads, YouTube and Snapchat.